Previous Light:

 Directions for a Distant View:

-My book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions and tours you can explore.
+This book provides special human interest stories from each of the 92 lighthouses of southern New England, along with plenty of indoor and outdoor coastal attractions and tours you can explore.
 You'll also find more details as to why Bird Island light is considered haunted.

 Look inside!